-3.3.1 Auto scroll on (254 81)
+3.3.1 Auto Scroll On (254 81)

-When auto scrolling is on, it causes the display to shift the entire display's contents up to make room for a new line of text when the text reaches the scroll position defined by the "Set font metrics" command in the display memory (normally the bottom right character position - default value for the GLK24064-25 is 64).
+When auto scrolling is on, it causes the display to shift the entire display's contents up to make room for a new line of text when the text reaches the scroll position defined by the "Set font metrics" command in the display memory (normally, the bottom right character position - default value for the GLC24064 is 64).

-3.3.2 Auto scroll off (254 82)
+3.3.2 Auto Scroll Off (254 82)

 When auto scrolling is disabled, text will wrap to the top left corner of the display area.
 Existing graphics or text in the display area are not erased before text is placed.
 When using proportional fonts without auto scrolling, care should be taken to clear areas where text is being written, particularly when wrapping occurs.
-This may be done using the "Draw solid rectangle" command with the colour set to white.
+This may be done using the "Draw solid rectangle" command with the color set to white.

-3.3.3 Set text insertion point (254 71 [col] [row])
+3.3.3 Set Text Insertion Point (254 71 [col] [row])

 This command sets the insertion point to the [column] and [row] specified.
 The insertion point is positioned using the base size of the current font (this command does not position the insertion point at a specific pixel).
 The pixel column used is determined by multiplying the width of the widest character in the font by [column].
 The pixel row used is determined by multiplying the height of the font by [row + interline spacing].
+If precise pixel-based text positioning is required, see "Set text insertion point - pixel values", below.

-3.3.4 Set current text insertion point to top left (254 72)
+3.3.4 Set Current Text Insertion Point to top Left (254 72)